Patagonia Galvanized Jacket

 - If you’re looking for ultimate weatherproofing in truly extreme conditions, a hardshell made with Gore-Tex Pro will offer slightly more protection.

-From Patagonia’s own line-up, their Triolet Jacket is an interesting alternative.
-This $399 shell costs the same as the Galvanized but includes a burly 3-layer Gore-Tex construction and 75-denier face fabric for a step up in all-around weather protection.
+Patagonia is no stranger to the hardshell market, and their Triolet Jacket is an interesting alternative to the Galvanized tested here.
+This $399 shell costs $50 more than the Galvanized but includes a burly 3-layer Gore-Tex construction and 75-denier face fabric for a step up in all-around weather protection.
 Further, the Triolet comes with extras like an internal mesh pocket and a button system that allows you to connect the jacket with a Patagonia snow pant.
 But the Galvanized is the clear leader in stretchiness and breathability, and it weighs more than an ounce less (15.5 oz. vs. 17.2 oz.).
 If you prioritize waterproofing for skiing or for spending extended amounts of time in heavy rainfall, the Triolet has its merits, but the Galvanized gets the overall nod from us.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!